Bargaining basics

 About public sector bargaining associations

-Most HEU members are in the Facilities Bargaining Association, or other public sector associations, where you bargain as a group with other locals.
+Most HEU members are in the Facilities Bargaining Association, or other public sector associations, where you bargain as a group with other unions.

 Our independent bargaining sector